In this article, I will show you the steps to create a VPC peering connection same region in AWS environment in same region.

 4- Select (VPC1-IGW) have created as in the earliest.

-5- Click on Add button again type 192.168.0.0/24.
+5- Click on the Add button again, type 192.168.0.0/24.

-Under Target select peering connection
+Under Target, select peering connection

 6- Select peering VPC1-VPC2 and then click save routes.